 Where are the Noosa Everglades?

-The pristine Everglades wetland is located in South East Queensland, just thirty minutes from Noosa.
+The pristine Noosa Everglades wetland is located in South East Queensland, just thirty minutes from Noosa on the Sunshine Coast.

 It is a protected area of wetlands located in the Cooloola section of the Great Sandy National Park – the gateway to the worlds largest sand island, Fraser Island.

 The Everglades are easily accessed from the pretty village of Boreen Point which sits on the edge of stunning Lake Cootharaba.
 This is highlighted in yellow on the map.
 The Kanu Kapers’ kayak launch site is at Elanda Point, just a few minutes drive through beautiful woodland from Boreen Point.